yoursunny/nfsdump/pathtree/README.md

 4. (except access/readlink/rename) file version (mtime or pre-mtime)
 5. (read/write) segment start; (readdir only) segment start, always 0
 6. (read/write/readdir only) segment count

+## timeofday

+This tool extracts operations by time of day.

+See code comments for usage.